jamii/jamii.github.com/source/_posts/2016-11-05-notes-on-the-future-of-decision-making-how-revolutionary-software-can-improve-the-ability-to-decide.markdown

 ---
-layout: "post"
+layout: post
+title: >-
-title: "Notes on 'The Future of Decision Making: How Revolutionary Software Can Improve the Ability to Decide'"
+  Notes on 'The Future of Decision Making: How Revolutionary Software Can Improve the Ability to Decide'
-date: "2016-11-05 16:58"
+date: '2016-11-05 17:19'
 ---

 <https://smile.amazon.com/dp/B009AUYSWM/>